yash0224/Property-Rental-Agency/README.md

 ## Renting Properties Online :
 A Web Application that allows users to rent properties online.
 It provides a user-friendly interface for searching and browsing available properties, and allows users to submit rental applications and manage their rental agreements.
+Using MERN stack.
 Please refer to the `DBMS Project Specs.pdf` to understand the Problem Statement and Specs of the project.

 ## Features :